-There’s off grid solar systems, which means it’s portable and is not connected to an electrical system.
-You can make off-grid solar work for your home or take it on the road to power your RV, your phone or laptop.
-Portable solar panels can be light weight and you can make great additions to any off-grid energy system.
+There’s off-grid solar systems, which means it’s portable and is not connected to an electrical system.
+You can make off-grid solar work for your home or take it on the road to power your RV, your phone, or your laptop.
+Portable solar panels can be lightweight, and you can make great additions to any off-grid energy system.

 More on Solar Power

-If you are learning toward solar panels, take note of how much sun your roof gets.
+If you are leaning toward solar panels, take note of how much sun your roof gets.
 But also consider how much electricity costs in your area and check to see if you qualify for any tax incentives.
 Try starting out in renewal energy with a solar panel kit.
-Use solar battery chargers for small devices like phones and laptops, even for cars, RVs and boats.
-A solar trickle charger keep your vehicle’s battery charged anywhere, anytime in all light conditions.
+Use solar battery chargers for small devices like phones and laptops, even for cars, RVs, and boats.
+A solar trickle charger keeps your vehicle’s battery charged anywhere, anytime in all light conditions.
 Accommodate smaller spaces with small solar panels.

 A renewable energy system can be boiled down to three basic components:

-TIP: Cables matter.
+Tip: Cables matter.
 The longer the cable, the more energy you can lose in the distance.
 Try not to run a cable longer than 20 feet.
-Keep the wire gage in mind and don’t over load your wires.
+Keep the wire gauge in mind and don’t overload your wires.